Got COVID? Want to learn how to prepare for COVID surges and reduce your risk of Long COVID? Click here

 What is Behind the Increase in Mental Health Conditions?

 There are many different factors currently contributing to the rise in mental health changes and conditions affecting people worldwide.
 As the pandemic began, businesses closed, countries imposed strict lockdowns, and most people were forced into unplanned isolation, unable to socialize with friends and family.
 As the virus spread, the fear of infection increased as much was, and is still, not known.

 For others, recovery from an acute COVID-19 infection seemed a relief until they began experiencing the symptoms of Long COVID, leaving them with new fears and questions.
 All of the stressors combined in such a short period of time have taken their toll on everyone and the numbers of people experiencing changes in mental health reflect that.
 A closer look at each section shows exactly how COVID and Long COVID are affecting individuals worldwide.

 Changes in Daily Living Due to the Pandemic

 As the pandemic began, we all experienced significant changes to our daily routines and lifestyles.
 Lockdowns forced everyone into isolation.
 Businesses closed, leaving many to struggle with a loss of employment and financial insecurity.
 People worried about potential exposure and the chance they could spread the virus to a compromised loved one.
 Others watched as loved ones became sick or lost their life.
-Many of those that battled COVID in the hospital and survived were left with trauma from their experience.
+Many of those who battled COVID in the hospital and survived were left with trauma from their experience.
 Medical workers continued to work without effective PPE and were unable to do much to help their patients and struggled to see death every day.
-Any of these scenarios is enough to put a serious strain on anyone’s mental health, let alone when they are experienced altogether.
+Any of these scenarios is enough to put a serious strain on anyone’s mental health, let alone when they are experienced together.

 Direct Changes to the Brain from SARS-CoV-2